 The internet is an integral part of our lives; we turn to social media to connect with people and real-life events, and we stream the latest movies, shows, and games on our devices.
 Even our appliances are connected to Wi-Fi.
 With all of these factors, it’s easy for an internet bill to skyrocket.
 Depending on your connection type, you may be paying an average of $64 per month.
-Luckily, it’s easy to lower your bill with these money-saving hacks.
+Luckily, it’s easy to lower your internet bill with these money-saving hacks.
+Here are some tips for slashing your internet bill that your internet service provider (ISP) doesn’t want you to know!

-When you sign up for internet service, your internet service provider (ISP) gives you a price that is far lower than what’s on the bill.
-Usually after a year, you’ll then see that price go up, whether from hidden fees or the promotional rate ending.
+When you sign up for internet service, your internet service provider gives you a price that’s far lower than what’s on the bill.
+After a year, you’ll usually see that price go up, whether from hidden fees or the promotional rate ending.
 Hidden fees may include activation fees, equipment rentals, or overdue payments.
 Hidden fees vary by ISP, but it’s rare for one not to have any.

 Not every issue can be solved without an expert’s help.
 In these scenarios, you may still want to avoid calling your internet provider.
 Non-ISP specialists like Geek Squad may offer cheaper assistance than your provider.
 Before calling anyone, compare prices and find the nearest store location.
 Some groups charge for distance traveled, so take that into account.

-Modern internet users thrive on instant gratification – we want fast.
+Modern internet users thrive on instant gratification — we want things fast.
 As frustrating as it can be to watch a video buffer, it’s probably cheaper than loading it all at once.
-We aren’t suggesting that you return to the age of dial-up (slow and steady may win the race, but there is such a thing as too slow.)
-Depending on your internet usage, you might not need the fastest download speeds.
+We aren’t suggesting that you return to the age of dial-up (slow and steady may win the race, but there’s such a thing as too slow)!
+Depending on your internet usage, you may not need the fastest download speeds.
 Again, this is relative to your personal habits.
 You’ll need the best download speeds available if you’re an avid gamer, for example.
 But someone who only watches the occasional Netflix special and browses the web could save money by choosing a plan with lower speeds.

 Monitor Your Data Usage